-Also see the "Grains & oilseeds" chapter.
+Also see the "Grains & oilseeds" and "Baking" chapters.

 - After maize, wheat is the second most produced food worldwide (rice is third).

 - Wheat is mainly used for human consumption.
 It can also be used as seed and as animal feed.

 - The grain is a staple food from which bread, biscuits, cake, cereal, pasta, noodles and couscous can be made.
 It is used for fermentation to make beer, alcohol and vodka (its alcohol can also be used for biofuel).

 - Other non-food uses include the production of absorbing agents for disposable diapers, cosmetics, adhesives and industrial uses such as starch on coatings.